-1.4.7 Print Ticket
+1.4.6 Print Ticket

-- 1. Wait for the standstill annunciator ( $\blacktriangleright \checkmark$ ). - 2.
+- 1. Wait for the standstill annunciator (\blacktriangleright). - 2.
 Press the PRINT key to send data to the serial port.

-1.4.8 Acquire Parts Sample
+1.4.7 Acquire Parts Sample

 - Place empty parts container on scale.
-Wait for the standstill annunciator ( ), then press TARE to acquire the tare weight of the container. - 2.
+Wait for the standstill annunciator (), then press TARE to acquire the tare weight of the container. - 2.
 Press MODE to enter piece count mode. - 3.
 Press the SAMPLE (UNITS) key to enter sample acquisition mode. - 4.
 The indicator display shows the message Addnnn, where nnn is the sample quantity to be placed on the scale.
-You can do one of the following: - Add the number of parts shown. - Choose a different sample size.
-Press the SAMPLE key to scroll through the selectable sample quantities (5, 10, 20, 50, 100) or use the numeric keypad to specify a custom sample size. - Specify a known piece weight.
-Press the SAMPLE key to scroll through the selectable sample quantities until the PC WGT prompt is shown.
-Use the numeric keypad to enter the piece weight. - 5.
+Add the number of parts shown or choose a different sample size by pressing the SAMPLE key to scroll through the selectable sample quantities (5, 10, 20, 50, 100). - 5.
 Once the sample quantity is on the scale, press ENTER to calibrate the indicator for counting the new parts.
-If a sample size was specified, the indicator display shows the message -CNT- as it acquires the sample weight, then switches to count display mode and shows the part quantity.
-If a known piece weight was specified, the display switches to count display mode immediately.
+The indicator display shows the message -CNT as it acquires the sample weight, then switches to count display mode and shows the part quantity.